pjf/exobrain/README.md

 message bus (0MQ) and packet format (JSON) to make it easy to connect components from other languages.

-Writing an *action* is a very simple affair. @pjf has notifications configured to go to his pebble watch, and uses this code to send all tweets directed at him to said watch:
+Writing an *action* is a very simple affair.
+For example, @pjf has notifications configured to go to his pebble watch, and uses this code to send all tweets directed at him to said watch:

     #!/usr/bin/env perl
     use Exobrain;